Raising the Expectations

 Tigers owner Mike Ilitch played a direct role in designing the facility and brought years of family entertainment experience to the process.

 "If the fans feel the pride that this is their park, and a pride of ownership, then we've accomplished what we set out to do," said Ilitch.

 Comerica Park itself is built around the configuration of the playing field.
 All planning efforts established fan sight lines as the highest priority.
 The surrounding "outbuildings," however, conform to the property boundaries of Montcalm, Witherell, Adams, and Brush Streets.

 As one enters these boundaries, Comerica Park appears rooted at the center of an urban village, a village that includes shops, restaurants, offices, and other attractions.
 Eight, two- and three-story buildings of varying sizes and heights make up this village of outbuildings which houses many of the service facilities surrounding the park.
 Roughly 70,000 square feet of retail space is included and another 36,000 square feet is dedicated to Tigers offices.
-The result is a landscape that blends into the surrounding street life of Foxtown.
+The result is a landscape that blends into the surrounding street life of the District Detroit.

 And with no upper deck outfield seats, no ballpark offers a better view of a downtown skyline than Comerica Park.

 The concourses are among the most generous of any facility.
 The minimum width of the main concourse is 40 feet, with wider concourses in many areas.
 The upper concourse is approximately 34 feet wide.
 The general standard for concourses in existing ballparks is 32 feet in width.
 Concourses at old Tiger Stadium were between 17 and 27 feet on the lower level and measured 11 feet behind the last row of the lower deck and 11 feet in the upper level.